 Translation management

-How to Translate a Web Page: 3 Key Approaches to Use
+How to Translate a Web Page: Top 3 Website Translation Methods to Use

-Whether you're the user or owner of a site, this guide will walk you through different methods of translating web pages.
-We’ll show you how to translate a web page in your preferred browser and on your mobile device as well as how to translate a web page of your own.
+Whether you’re a user trying to access content or a website owner aiming to expand reach, this guide will show you how to translate a web page in your preferred browser and on your mobile device—and even how to translate an entire website of your own step by step.

 3 key approaches to translating a web page

-The first step in strategic planning for website translation is to decide on the approach.
-Let’s have a look at the 3 main methods to translate a site, what they involve, what the pros and cons of each are, and how to implement them.
+Let’s have a look at the 3 most common approaches to translating a site, what the pros and cons of each are, and how to implement them.

 Human translation

-A common way to translate a web page is to hire human translators to transfer content from one language to another.
-This has the advantage of being very accurate, as long as you find good, professional translators who understand both the source and target languages well and who are familiar with the subject matter of the site.
+Professional website translation services have the advantage of being very accurate, as long as you find expert linguists who understand both the source and target languages well and who are familiar with the subject matter of the site.

-On the flip side, human translation can be expensive, and it can take a while to get the translated pages back from the translator, which can hold up your website's launch in other markets.
+On the flip side, human translation can often be costly, and it can take a while to get the translated pages back from the translator.

 Advantages of human translation: